 Unknown

 When learners perform on stage or display artwork, they experience recognition and validation that builds confidence.
-Over time, this emotional growth helps answer, again and again, do extracurricular activities help students, especially those who struggle to express themselves in traditional academic settings.
+Over time, this emotional growth is a clear testament to how extracurricular activities help students, especially those who struggle to express themselves in traditional academic settings.

 Preserving Culture and Identity